alitet01/etc/README.md

 `[Sync error]: no target object... for object:...`

 #### Please do not change target suffix after 1st use it.
-Next copy operation after suffix will be changed will add new set of Projects with new suffix.
+If suffix will be changed next copy operation will add new set of Projects with new suffix at the end.

 ## Toggl limitations